MINDSHIFT BACKLIGHT 36L REVIEW

 Luckily, Photo & Video offers amazing customer support.
 I have also spoken to the NZ importers about the issue and they seem willing to warranty the pack if necessary.
 Plus, I guess the worst case scenario is I could get the zip replaced myself (and possibly try to get something done about the grey seam/flap at the same time).
 But it’s a real shame such a well thought out and designed camera backpack like the Mindshift Backlight 36L should have such an obvious design flaw.
 Perhaps it’s time to give the Fstop Shinn a go?
 (I do love that bright orange colour!)…

 I hope you found this review helpful.
 I will continue to do the odd product review about products I feel strongly enough about (in either a good or bad way!).
-If you want to see more Photography Equipment Reviews click here.
 If you want to receive notification by email when I publish a new Blog Post, scroll to the bottom of this Page and enter your email in the “Subscribe to Blog via Email” form.